hongshanli23/AlectioSDK/examples/README.md

 # Examples for using AlectioSDK

 Examples are organized based on the type of ML problem.
-More examples will be added as we further develop the sdk
+More examples will be added as we further develop the SDK.

 ## Create an environment and install python dependencies
 ```